Research credit repair companies for 10 to 15 minutes and you’ll probably come away with a headache.

 If you have a particularly complicated repair with numerous items to clean-up, hiring a professional firm may make sense.

-However, if your report is only marred by one or a small handful of errors, you could potentially save money by learning how to repair your credit on your own.
+However, if your report is only marred by one or a small handful of errors, you could potentially save money by learning how to remove these negative items on your own.

 Will paying off all my debt repair my credit?

-Paying off your debt will likely contribute to improving your credit report and score, but truly repairing your credit requires time & patience.
+Paying off your debt will likely contribute to improving your credit profile and score, but truly repairing your credit takes time & patience.

 I saw an advertisement for a company that said my credit score can be increased for a low, one-time fee.
 Is this a scam?